3 observations after Sixers lose dramatic, controversial game in Harden's return

 Maxey went the first 15 minutes and exhibited exceptional defensive energy at the tail end of that stint.

-Though Harden converted a four-point play on him, Maxey made plenty of positive defensive plays.
+Though Harden converted a four-point play on him, Maxey had plenty of positive defensive moments.
 For instance, he prevented Russell Westbrook from gaining any separation on a drive, stuck to him tightly, and rejected his shot.

 Predictably, George canned a couple of three-pointers early in the third quarter and the Clippers took a 56-55 lead.